metatube-community/jellyfin-plugin-metatube/README.md

 ## Documentation

-Full documentation and technical guides can be found at [Wiki](https://github.com/javtube/jellyfin-plugin-javtube/wiki).
+Full documentation and examples can be found at [Wiki](https://github.com/javtube/jellyfin-plugin-javtube/wiki).

 ## Community